nsamarpit25/next-wild-oasis-clientSide/README.md

 # The Wild Oasis Hotel Management System

+> This is a practice project created while learning Next.js 14 and modern React development patterns.

 A modern hotel management application built with Next.js 14, featuring a responsive design and comprehensive booking management capabilities.

 ## 🚀 Technologies Used